 This is one of the most common points of confusion, so it's worth addressing directly.
 Today, the site is a flat driving range with no structures — so from certain vantage points, sightlines across the property are unobstructed.
 But an unobstructed view across private land is not open space.
 There is no public access, no habitat protection, no deed restriction, and no guarantee it stays that way.
 The owner could develop the site under its existing PUD zoning at any time.

 The Farm replaces that with 7.6 acres of permanently dedicated, publicly accessible open space — more than a quarter of the total site — with native vegetation, maintained trails, and a connection to the Carpinteria Bluffs Nature Preserve.
 That land will be protected by deed in perpetuity.
 It cannot be built on, sold off, or converted to private use.
+Will views change?
+Yes — as they would with any development on a site zoned for housing.
+But the tradeoff is real and permanent.

 Today there is an unobstructed sightline across private property that could be developed tomorrow with no community input.
 Under The Farm, the community gains permanently protected land that can never be taken away.

 California requires every city to plan for and facilitate a specific number of new homes by 2031, assigned through the Regional Housing Needs Assessment (RHNA) process.
 Carpinteria's obligation is 901 units across four income categories — very low, low, moderate, and above moderate — representing more than five times the city's previous cycle allocation of 163 units.
 Three years into the eight-year cycle, the city has permitted just 73 units — 8% of its total obligation.
-Zero moderate-income units have been permitted in the entire cycle.
 The city achieved state certification of its Housing Element on January 30, 2025 — but certification documents planning capacity, not production.
 The production gap is severe and widening.

-Effectively, no. Three years into the eight-year cycle, the city has permitted 73 total units — but all but 11 of those are above-moderate income, and those 11 are all small ADUs.
+Three years into the eight-year cycle, the city has permitted 73 total units — but all but 11 of those are above-moderate income, and those 11 are all small ADUs.
 Zero moderate-income units have been permitted.
 The city needs 542 additional units in the very low, low, and moderate income categories before 2031.
 The Farm's 39 low-income units would be the first meaningful affordable production of the entire 6th cycle — solving 31% of the remaining low-income obligation and 53% of the remaining above-moderate obligation in a single project.

 Several community members have suggested other locations.
-The answer is straightforward: this site is zoned for residential use, already in the city's Housing Element land inventory, and the only site in Carpinteria with a complete application currently under review.
-'Somewhere else' does not have a complete application, does not have an identified developer, and does not have a committed affordable housing partner.
+The answer is straightforward: this site is zoned for residential use, already in the city's Housing Element land inventory, and the only site in Carpinteria with a deemed-complete application currently under review.
+'Somewhere else' does not have a deemed-complete application, does not have an identified developer, and does not have a committed affordable housing partner.
 The state's mandate of 828 remaining units cannot be deferred to an unidentified future site.
 The Farm is ready now.

 The property is privately owned and has been zoned PUD — Planned Unit Development — for residential use for decades.
 The city cannot compel a private landowner to preserve agricultural land indefinitely, and the state's housing mandate means inaction has real legal consequences for Carpinteria.
 The fenced farmland on the northern parcel is served only by municipal water with no qualifying agricultural water supply — the very criterion by which Farmland of Statewide Importance classifications are determined.
 The site was never part of any community land acquisition campaign and was not acquired with public funds.